CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 ### 2 5 Incorrect configuration of the WLAN infrastructure

 Access points and other WLAN components (eg WLAN controllers) offer a large number of configuration settings, which in particular also concern security functions.
-If wrong settings are made here, either no communication via an access point is possible or communication takes place unprotected or with a too low protection level.
+If incorrect settings are made here, either no communication via an access point is possible or communication takes place unprotected or with too low a level of protection.

 ### 2 6 Insufficient or missing Wi-Fi security mechanisms